 - Add an image to illustrate the group.
-You can crop to the right view with the built-in tool.
+You can crop the image simply by clicking on it before uploading.

 - Click 'Edit group' to change group name.

-When you have created a group, then you can start adding processes.
+When you have added a group, then you can start adding processes.

 You add new processes either by creating a new, blank process or by duplicating one of your existing processes:

 - Click the 'Add process' button in the selected group.
-Default is that you create a new, blank process.
+The default is that you create a new, blank process.
 If you want to duplicate another process in the group, then select this.